dhananjaipai/vscode-faster-format-with-cli/README.md

 <details>
 <summary> How it works </summary>

-The extension `echo`s the current file contents and `|` pipes it to your command for formatting. `It expects the formatter command to read from stdin and print formatted file to stdout` which is then **read** to update the current file.
+The extension `cat`s the current file contents using HEREDOC strings and `|` pipes it to your command for formatting. `It expects the formatter command to read from stdin and print formatted file contents to stdout` which is then **read** to update the current file.

 </details>